data-axle/elastic_record/README.md

 ## Percolators ##

-ElasticRecord supports representing query documents as a model.
-Queries are then registered/unregistered as models are created or destroyed.
+ElasticRecord models that represent a query, with `ElasticRecord::PercolatorModel`.
+Percolate Queries are registered and unregistered as records are created and destroyed.

 First, include PercolatorModel into your model.
-Specify a target model, and how the model should be indexed as an ElasticSearch query.
+Specify a target model and how the model should be indexed as an ElasticSearch query.

 ```ruby